phenomenalpotato/Cloud-One-Security-Posture/README.md

         And then run the program with the argument that you want to use!

-    - To see which Environment Variables existe in your session:
+    - To see which Environment Variables exist in your session:

         - make env-var